Wednesday, July 12, 2000

 It was exactly 10 years ago that we first entered Dublin on Saturday, 23 April, 1983 on Campbell's private plane, a Learjet.
 Brother Piet Van den Munckhof's birthday...

 This time we got up at 4:30 AM and drove to Atlanta at 5:30 AM to be in time at the Civic Centre.
-Everything went well, although around 7:30 AM it became very busy on the 10-lane highway through the city.
+Everything went well, although around 7:30 AM it became very busy on the 10-lane Interstate through the city.
 It was morning–rush–hour in a city of 2.5 million, so you can expect something like this.

 But we were parked on time in the large parking lot diagonally opposite the Civic Centre.
 Then a short walk.
 It was windy and also cool.
 At 4:30 AM it was only 2°C or 35.6°F!
 There were hundreds of people walking towards the Civic Centre, so we weren't the only ones.
 The doors didn't open until 8:30 AM and people were spoken to, for telling them what and where to go.
 The visitors, such as family members, had to go upstairs and those who had a call from the Immigration Office had to pick up their certificate at the tables with the last three numbers of their green card.
 So if your U.S. green card ended in 103, for example, then you had to go in the line of 100–200.